-Pursuant to the requirements of The Authorised Collective Investment Schemes (Class B) Rules, 2013, a review of the Cell's scheme particulars ("SP") is completed on an annual basis.
+Pursuant to the requirements of The Authorised Collective Investment Schemes (Class B) Rules and Guidance, 2021, a review of the Cell's scheme particulars ("SP") is completed on an annual basis.

 The latest annual review was completed in September 2019, with no significant amendments required.
-The Scheme Particulars are currently being reviewed for the period since then.
+The Scheme Particulars for the Cell were not reviewed subsequently due to the wind up of operations being in progress.